dcastil/tailwind-merge/docs/when-and-how-to-use-it.md

 }
 ```

-The main downside of this approach are that it only works one level deep (you can't override the `!bg-red-500` class in the example above).
+The main downside of this approach is that it only works one level deep (you can't override the `!bg-red-500` class in the example above).
+But if you don't need to be able to override styles through multiple levels of composition, this might be the most lightweight approach possible.

 ---